pabloPNC/ROCnGO/README.md

 ## Overview

-ROCnGO provides a set of tools to study a classifier performance by using $`ROC`$ curve based analysis.
+ROCnGO provides a set of tools to study a classifier performance by using ROC curve based analysis.
 Package may address tasks in these type of analysis such as:

 - Evaluating global classifier performance.
 - Evaluating local classifier performance when a high specificity or